srettha/distance-calculator/README.md

 The concept of this calculator is pretty simple.
 Here is how it calculates the price based on given base price.

+Default value would be as follow with base price of `450`:

 | Distance |Rate|
 | -------- |:--:|
 | 0 - 40   | 12 |